cwi-dis/cwipc/readme.md

   ```
   python3 -m venv venv
-  . venv/bin/activate # Note the dot space.
+  . venv/bin/activate # Note the space after the dot...
   ```

 - Run `cwipc_pymodules_install.sh` to install the Python components.
 (On windows you can use this script when you are using bash, or you can run `cwipc_pymodules_install.bat` if you are using CMD).
+Also, for Windows, it may be best to run this as `Administrator`.

 - Check that everything is installed correctly by running